nasa8x/cosmos-sdk/docs/concepts/cli.md

 appcli query staking delegations <delegatorAddress>

 ```

-The root command is `appcli`, which indicates which application the user is interacting with.
+The root command is `appcli`, which indicates the user is interacting with `app`.
 Their `query` command is to be routed to the `staking` module, which includes `delegations` as one of the possible queries.
 The argument provided is `delegatorAddress`, and no flags were included which means the user's already-configured flags are used in processing this command.

 When the command is executed, the first thing it will do is create a [`CLIContext`](./context.md) using the application's codec.
 The `delegatorAddress` provided by the user is used to create query parameters, and a route is constructed using the application's provided `queryRoute`.
 The query parameters and route and used to make an [ABCI call](https://tendermint.com/docs/spec/abci/abci.html#messages) (a Tendermint RPC), `ABCIQueryWithOptions`.
 The application inherits [ABCI Query](https://tendermint.com/docs/spec/abci/abci.html#query) capabilities from [BaseApp](./baseapp.md); BaseApp handles the query by unmarshaling the request, parsing the query path, and routing it to the appropriate queryable multistore that stores delegations data for this application.

 ## Flags

 Flags are used to modify commands.
 Users can explicitly include them in commands or pre-configure them by entering a command in the format `appcli config <flag> <value>` into their command line.
 Commonly pre-configured flags include the `--node` to connect to and `--chain-id` of the blockchain the user wishes to interact with.

-All flags have default values; some toggle an option off but others are empty values that the user needs to override to create valid commands.
-Thus, unless the flag listed below is marked as optional, the user must provide a value.
+A _persistent_ flag (as opposed to a _local_ flag) added to a command transcends all of its children.
+Additionally, all flags have default values when they are added to commands; some toggle an option off but others are empty values that the user needs to override to create valid commands.
+A flag can be explicitly marked as _required_ so that an error is automatically thrown if the user does not provide a value, but it is also acceptable to handle unexpected missing flags differently.

+### Root Command Flags

+It is common to add a _persistent_ flag for `--chain-id`, the unique identifier of the blockchain the application pertains to, to the root command.
+Adding this flag makes sense as the chain ID should not be changing across commands in this application CLI.

 ### Transaction Flags